harrypm/DomesdayDuplicator/README.md

 The Domesday86 project is involved in the documentation and preservation of the BBC Domesday Project from 1986.
 The Domesday project provided a set of analogue laserdiscs in a proprietary format (like standard laserdiscs but with some specific extensions only supported by the Philips VP415 laserdisc player).

 The Domesday Duplicator is intended to allow high-quality back-ups of the analogue information contained on the laserdiscs by bypassing most of the 30-year-old electronics in the VP415 player.
 Direct RF sampling also allows all information on the laserdiscs to be stored (unlike conventional RGB sampling of the video output).

-Since AIV laserdiscs are a combination of video, pictures, sound and data (as well as numerous VBI streams), direct RF sampling is the preferred method of preservation, witch also applys to colour under analouge video tape formats such as (S)VHS, Video 8, High8, BetaCam and so on.
+Since AIV laserdiscs are a combination of video, pictures, sound and data (as well as numerous VBI streams), direct RF sampling is the preferred method of preservation, witch also applys to colour under analouge video tape formats such as (S)VHS, Umatic, BetaMax, Video 8, High8, BetaCam and so on.

 ## Author